SharvaniKadarla/Cosmetics-Recommendation-System/README.md

 Upon acquisition of the dataset, rigorous preprocessing procedures were conducted to ensure data quality and integrity.
 These preprocessing steps included:

-1. Handling Missing Values: The dataset was carefully examined for any missing values, and appropriate strategies were employed to either impute missing values or remove incomplete observations, ensuring the completeness of the dataset.
+**1. Handling Missing Values:** The dataset was carefully examined for any missing values, and appropriate strategies were employed to either impute missing values or remove incomplete observations, ensuring the completeness of the dataset.

-2. Removing Duplicate Entries: Due to the nature of data scraping, duplicate entries were identified and subsequently removed to eliminate redundancy and maintain the uniqueness of each product record.
+**2. Removing Duplicate Entries:** Due to the nature of data scraping, duplicate entries were identified and subsequently removed to eliminate redundancy and maintain the uniqueness of each product record.

-3. Encoding Categorical Features: Categorical features such as notable_effects and skintype were encoded into numerical representations using techniques such as one-hot encoding or label encoding.
+**3. Encoding Categorical Features:** Categorical features such as notable_effects and skintype were encoded into numerical representations using techniques such as one-hot encoding or label encoding.
 This transformation facilitated the inclusion of categorical data in machine learning models, enabling the extraction of meaningful insights and patterns.

 ## Exploratory Data Analysis (EDA)

 Exploratory data analysis (EDA) covered various aspects of the cosmetics dataset, including brand distribution, product types, skin type suitability, and notable effects.
 Through visualizations such as bar charts and pie charts, the study provided insights into market presence, product variety, consumer engagement, and product benefits.
 This comprehensive analysis provided valuable insight into the dynamics of the cosmetics industry and helped understand consumer preferences, market trends and product effectiveness.

-1. Brand Distribution Analysis: The study examined brand distribution to assess market presence, using bar charts to visualize product count per brand.
+**1. Brand Distribution Analysis:** The study examined brand distribution to assess market presence, using bar charts to visualize product count per brand.
 Top brands were identified based on product count, revealing popularity and variety.

 ![Brand Distribution Analysis](https://ibb.co/WGWNV1k)

-2. Product Type Distribution Analysis: The study examined product type distribution using pie charts, identified dominant types and their proportions, and provided insights into product diversity.
+**2. Product Type Distribution Analysis:** The study examined product type distribution using pie charts, identified dominant types and their proportions, and provided insights into product diversity.

 ![Product Type Distribution Analysis](https://ibb.co/wsYkSfP)

-3. Skin Type Suitability Analysis: Study of product suitability for different skin types.
+**3. Skin Type Suitability Analysis:** Study of product suitability for different skin types.
 Bar charts visualize products suitable for each type and identify the predominant objectives.

 ![Skin Type Suitability Analysis](https://ibb.co/SQhzhRk)

-4. Analysis of notable effects: Notable effects associated with cosmetic products were examined using pie charts to reveal the predominant effects of their frequencies.
+**4. Analysis of notable effects:** Notable effects associated with cosmetic products were examined using pie charts to reveal the predominant effects of their frequencies.

 ![Analysis of notable effects](https://ibb.co/YyKHs5r)